Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/02/working-with-wsl-distributions.md

 categories:
     - Windows
 tags:
-    - linux
+    - Linux
-    - powershell
+    - PowerShell
-    - wsl
+    - WSL
 ---

 Today I made my first contact with Windows Subsystem for Linux (WSL). <abbr title="Windows Subsystem for Linux">WSL</abbr> lets you run Linux on the command line without having to dual-boot, with lots of built-in help that makes things work across your network and file system.